-Celebrate Oktoberfest with this creamy kartoffelsuppe german potato soup recipe and it’s made quick and easy in only 15 minutes with the Instant Pot!
-Optional vegan instructions are included.
+This creamy Kartoffelsuppe German Potato Soup recipe is made quick and easy in only 15 minutes with the Instant Pot!
+Optional vegan cooking instructions are included.

-My contribution to the big bash is this kartoffelsuppe German potato soup.
-A healthy, creamy, easy potato soup that can easily be made vegan (it’s a dairy free recipe!) and checks off every box for an easy dinner because:
+My contribution to Oktoberfest is this Kartoffelsuppe German potato soup.
+A healthy, creamy, easy potato soup that can easily be made vegan (it's a dairy free recipe!) and checks off every box for an easy dinner because: